-Sell Your Chattanooga House With Flood Or Water Damage
+Sell Your TN Or GA House With Flood Or Water Damage

 Selling your home under normal circumstances is already stressful, but trying to sell with known water damage can make it much more complicated.
 Here are several questions to consider when deciding how to sell your home that has some kind of flooding or water damage.

 Should you spend the money to make repairs prior to selling your house?
 Can you sell your house with existing water damage on the open market through a real estate agent?
 Should you sell your house to an “as-is” cash house buyer?
 Keep reading for more information on each of these options and the advantages and disadvantages of each.

 Water damage can occur for many different reasons especially in aging homes: roof or plumbing issues, malfunctioning appliances (e.g. water heaters, HVAC, heating systems, washing machines, etc.), weather related catastrophes or flooding.